saim1ahmedn/EaglerServer/web/README.md

 # eaglercraft
 For Versions 1.8.9 and + Eaglercraft servers

-#### The difference is, this replit removes the client itself, so NO DMCA IS POSSIBLE!!
-This is now a server-only hosting solution, NOT a client hosting solution.
-DO NOT upload the client to your Replit; it will break their rules.
-Honestly, have some respect for Mojang.
-It's literally always said "Do not distribute!" so like, cmon, be reasonable and don't put the client on your replit.
-Thanks.

-## looking for the client?
-well, look elsewhere buddy, because you're not gonna find it here.

 ### Server supports most if not all Bukkit/Spigot 1.8 plugins.
 Here are a few to get you started:
 - [AuthMeReloaded](https://github.com/AuthMe/AuthMeReloaded/releases) (Set max reg per ip in the config to a very large number, and turn off listing other accounts)